Back to news and insights

 When presenting red flags to pave the road for a conclusion of corruption, counsel and experts must remember that a red flag in itself is not corruption, but an indicator of a potential problem or enhanced risk.
 Therefore, red flags must always be presented carefully and with consideration of context.

-Having set the stage clearly, the expert should then describe the work carried out and set out the pattern of red flags that have been identified.
+Having set the stage clearly, the expert should then describe the work carried out and set out the pattern of red flags that have been identified (albeit a forensic accounting expert will not be able to give an opinion on the perspective of the law on evidence).
 The expert should describe the red flags, detailing how they have been identified and the time period over which they occurred.
 The pattern of red flags should then be evaluated and summarised.
 This summary should draw upon the expert’s relevant experience, as well as provide examples of other matters in which similar red flags have arisen.

 Depending on their background and qualification, the expert may not be able to say for sure whether a pattern of red flags affirmatively constitutes a corrupt event (as that can often depend on definitions in relevant statute).
 However, they should be able to give an opinion as to whether the red flags are consistent with the hallmarks of corrupt transactions.